helenst/helenst.github.io/cv.md

 ### [University College London](http://www.ucl.ac.uk/) - Cardiac Electrophysiology Web Lab (2017-20)

-Web Lab is a platform to support the use and development of cardiac electrophysiology models and is a collaboration between Oxford, UCL and Nottingham universities.
-I initially carried out a feature-complete Django rewrite of the originally Java-based web interface, creating a git-based back end for model and protocol iteration, and later returned to add new functionality to support work around fitting models to datasets.
+Web Lab is a platform to support the use and development of cardiac electrophysiology models, developed as a collaboration between Oxford, UCL and Nottingham universities.
+I initially carried out a feature-complete Django rewrite of a Java-based web interface, creating a git-based backend for model and protocol iteration, and later returned to add new functionality to support work around fitting models to datasets.

 * <https://pubmed.ncbi.nlm.nih.gov/26789753/>
 * <https://github.com/ModellingWebLab/WebLab>